material-motion/material-motion/specifications/runtime.md

 An Intention instance could be a named object with no data, e.g. SquishableIntention.
 Another Intention instance might have data, such as `fromValue`, `toValue`, and an `easingCurve`.

-{% em type="red" %}Emphasis: recall from [Plan/Fulfillment](../concepts/plan-fulfillment.md) that an Intention must not fulfill itself.{% endem %} The Runtime will determine how to fulfill its provided Intentions.
+{% em type="red" %}Emphasis: recall from [Plan/Fulfillment](../concepts/plan-fulfillment.md) that an Intention (the Plan) must not fulfill itself.{% endem %} The Runtime will determine how to fulfill its provided Intentions.

 ## Commit Intentions